humberto-garza/SparkFunEdisonADC/Arduino/README.md

 Description
 -------------
-Library to get to use the SparkfunADC Edison Block from the Arduino IDE without the Arduino Edison Breakout board
+Library to get to use the SparkfunADC Edison Block from the Arduino IDE with or without the Arduino Edison Breakout board

 ----------